+where $K > 0$ denotes the social interaction strength among agents and $\alpha>0$ controls the shape of the sigmoidal influence function taken to be $\tanh(\alpha x)$.
+Its odd non-linear shape guarantees that an agent $j$ influences others in the direction of its own opinion's sign, $\sigma(x_j)$, that this influence increases monotonically with the agent's conviction $|x_j|$, and that the social influence of extreme opinions is capped, as suggested by experimental findings \cite{jayles2017social}.
+Similar odd and tunable functions have previously been used to model non-linear gain functions in mean-field models of neural systems, to study chaotic dynamics \cite{sompolinsky1988chaos} or the effects of gain on attention and learning \cite{eldar2013effects}.

+According to Eq.~\eqref{eq:model}, the opinion of an agent $i$ changes depending on the aggregated inputs from his/her neighbors.
+This mechanism builds on the idea of informational influence theory \cite{10.1371/journal.pone.0074516} for the phenomenon of group polarization, where agents with moderate opinions may become extreme while interacting in a group \cite{isenberg1986group}.
+The neighbors of agent $i$ are determined by the temporal adjacency matrix $A_{ij}(t)$, with $A_{ij}(t)=1$ if there is input from agent $j$ to agent $i$ at time $t$, $A_{ij}(t)=0$ otherwise.
+Information flow on social media is in general asymmetric with the degree of asymmetry depending on the social media platform under consideration.
+While social interactions are initiated asymmetrically, they may easily generate feedback.
+Hence, we consider directed interactions, that may be reciprocated with a certain probability $r$.
+When agent $i$ establishes a connection to another agent $j$, agent $j$ will update its opinion, but agent $i$ will do the same only if the interaction is reciprocated.

-In a minimal scenario of an interacting pair of agents $i$ and $j$, we distinguish two fundamentally different scenarios, which depend on the signs $\sigma(x)$ of participating opinions.
-If the agents share the same general attitude ($\sigma(x_i)$ = $\sigma(x_j)$), the interaction will cause an increase of both of their convictions and hence reinforce their opinions, a mechanism we refer to as \emph{radicalization} dynamics.
-On the contrary for opposing attitudes ($\sigma(x_i)$ = -$\sigma(x_j)$) the involved opinions move in the opposite direction which potentially leads to sign change(s) for a single or both considered opinions, flipping the general attitude of the respective agent(s).
+For a reciprocal interaction between $i$ and $j$, we distinguish two fundamentally different situations, depending on the signs of their opinions $\sigma(x)$.
+If the agents share the same stance ($\sigma(x_i)$ = $\sigma(x_j)$), the interaction will cause an increase of both convictions and hence reinforce opinions, a mechanism we refer to as \emph{radicalization} dynamics.
+On the contrary, for opposing stances ($\sigma(x_i)$ = $-\sigma(x_j)$), opinions tend to converge.
 Note that we model opinion dynamics as a purely collective, self-organized process without any intrinsic individual preferences.
-Agents lacking social interactions will therefore decay towards the neutral state and ``forget'' their current opinion.
+Hence, the opinions of agents lacking social interactions decay towards the neutral state.